ValkyrienSkies/ValkyrienSkiesDocs/Writerside/topics/How-to-migrate-to-VS-2.5.md

 removed.

+## Recommended changes

+These changes aren't strictly required, but they will make your life easier during future updates and improve the quality of your code.

 ### Use `rebuild` and `toBuilder` instead of `ShipTransform.copy`

 > Also recommended: start using `BodyTransform` instead of `ShipTransform`.
-You can freely cast between the two.
+You can always downcast `BodyTransform` to
+> `ShipTransform` if you need to.
 >
 {style="note"}

 <tabs group="ktj">